top of page

 Recent headlines have raised concerns among international students about the U.S. Department of Homeland Security (DHS) and its involvement in monitoring student activities.

-With reports of international students being detained or facing visa complications after participating in protests, it’s understandable that many feel anxious about their status in the U.S.
+With reports of international students being detained or facing visa complications after engaging in protests, it’s understandable that many feel anxious about their status in the U.S.

-As an international student, it is vital to understand the laws that apply to your visa, the role of DHS, and how to ensure you stay safe while exercising your rights.
-This article aims to provide clarity, encouragement, and practical guidance so that you can feel more secure and informed during your time in the U.S.
+As an international student, it is vital to understand the laws governing your visa, the role of DHS, and how to stay safe while exercising your rights.
+This article aims to provide clarity, encouragement, and practical guidance so you can feel more secure and informed during your time in the U.S.

 Understanding the Role of the Department of Homeland Security (DHS)